SharonaBadloe/data_clustering_chatbot/README.md

 - Clustering algorithm: Kmeans

 # Other helpful algorithms
 Another useful algorithm that was not used in this project is LDA, or Latent Dirichlet Allocation.
 This is a topic modelling algorithm that is widely used with good results.
-A topic according to this algorithm is a selection of dominant keywords that are related.
-Together these key words form a topic.
-LDA find the distribution of each topic in a document, and also calculate the proportion of each topic in relation to each other.
+A topic according to this algorithm is a selection of dominant keywords that are related to each other.
+Together these keywords form a topic.
+LDA finds the distribution of each topic in a document, and also calculates the proportion of each topic in relation to each other.
 In this way, the dominant topic + keywords can be found in each document, and over a collection of documents.

 # Found clusters
 - Cluster 1: 'Please provide us with more details so we can investigate this issue further'